kuzudb/kuzudb.github.io/docs/cypher/overview.md

  - Joins between the records of different (node/rel) tables are specified using a graph-syntax.
  - There are special syntax, such as the Kleene star, or min...max, to describe variable-length and recursive joins.
-There are other differneces between SQL and Cypher.
+There are other differences between SQL and Cypher.
 Yet, similar to other high-level database query languages, it is very much like SQL and most of its semantics can be understood as mappings to relational algebra operations of selections, joins, projections, or group-by and aggregations.